lokeshmeher/zetwerk-employees-assignment/README.md

 # zetwerk-employees-assignment
-Full stack app for CRUD on an employee database.
+Full stack app for CRUDL on an employee database.